-The Brockman Medical Research Foundation has provided support for research being conducted by neurologist, Dr. Stanley Prusiner and his research team at the University of California San Francisco (UCSF).
+The Brockman Foundation Medical Research Grant Program has provided support for research being conducted by neurologist, Dr. Stanley Prusiner and his research team at the University of California San Francisco (UCSF).

 Dr. Prusiner is Professor of Neurology and Biochemistry at UCSF and Director of the Institute for Neurodegenerative Diseases in San Francisco.
 He is also President-elect of the American Neurological Association.

 The editor of 11 books and author of more than 500 research articles, Dr. Prusiner’s contributions to scientific research and medicine are internationally recognized.

 Among Dr. Prusiner’s many prizes are the Albert Lasker Award for Basic Medical Research (1994) and the Nobel Prize in Physiology or Medicine in 1997 for his discovery of Prions and his descriptions of their roles in the pathogenesis and pathophysiology of certain severely disabling neurodegenerative disorders including Creutzfeldt-Jacob disease in humans and bovine spongiform encephalopathy (mad cow’s disease) in cattle and transferrable to humans.

 Dr. Prusiner and his research colleagues have since studied intensively the role of Prions in common, severely-disabling neurodegenerative diseases in humans, including Alzheimer’s Disease, Parkinson’s Disease, many of the frontotemporal dementias, as well as some forms of Amyotrophic Lateral Sclerosis (ALS).

 Prions are composed of host-encoded proteins that adopt alternative conformations, which are self-propagating.
 As Prions accumulate, they begin to manifest toxicity and eventually reach and cross a threshold that is destructive and deadly to neurons.